verynifty/fastdapp/examples/base_bridge.md

 # Bridge ETH to Base

-You can bridge ETH from Ethereum to Base by sending ETH uaing this webapp.
+You can bridge ETH from Ethereum to Base by sending ETH using this webapp.
 You'll send ETH to the bridge smart contract, wait a few minutes and will see your ETH appear on Base Scan.

 <div className="alert alert-warning">
   <svg